appsmithorg/appsmith-docs/how-to-guides/oauth2-authorization-for-google-sheets.md

 ## **Writing APIs to Interact with Google Sheets and Building UI**

-The authorization part is now complete, now let’s write some APIs to perform some operation to access and manipulate the Google sheets.
+The authorization part is now complete, now let’s write some APIs to perform some operations to access and manipulate the Google sheets.

 ### Get Data from Google Sheet